Azure/azure-sdk-for-java/sdk/ai/azure-ai-inference/TROUBLESHOOTING.md

 ### Authentication errors

 Azure Inference supports Azure Active Directory authentication.
-[ChatCompletionsClientBuilder][chat_completions_client_builder] has method to set the `credential`.
+[ChatCompletionsClientBuilder][chat_completions_client_builder] offers an API to set the `credential`.
 To provide a valid credential, you can use `azure-identity` dependency.
 For more details on getting started, refer to the [README][how_to_create_chat_completions_client] of Azure Inference library.
 You can also refer to the [Azure Identity documentation][identity_doc] for more details on the various types of credential supported in `azure-identity`.